gelinger777/jarvis/readme.md

 Each `app` expects following environment variables to be provided :
 * `conf` location of json configuration for that specific app
-* `logPath` where log files for the execution will be stored
+* `log.path` where log files for the execution will be stored
 * `profile` profile information is available in runtime

 Each module that may need some explanation will provide a `readme.md` file under its sources root.